Understand that every student has a unique experience in college. Be prepared to deal

 in their life.

 of trust and boundaries with your student.
-Try to guide them to the answers instead
+Guide them to the answers instead of giving

 know.
-Your student may want to be just as involved with home matters as much as parents
+Your student may want to be involved with home matters as much as parents want

 many available on-campus resources.

 Discuss what may potentially happen in college social situations, (e.g.: alcohol use

 at parties) and other lifestyle choices they may be exposed to.
 Avoid lecturing and

 Encourage your student to set realistic academic, work, and extracurricular goals.

 Students should meet with an academic advisor at the beginning of each semester so

 that they can prepare a balanced, prioritized plan with achievable goals.